About¶

 It does the following:

-- create the proper aliases if container method is selected
+Pull and image and set a proper alias if container method is selected

 For rhel based OS (fedora/rhel or centos), you can run this: